mstksg/inCode/copy/entries/typed-sm-lc-1.md

 !!![typechecker]:typed-sm-lc/ExprStage1.hs "data CheckedType" "check ::"

 So...how can you "evaluate" this to 15, within Haskell?
-What would the type even be? `eval :: Expr -> Maybe Prim`?
-The `Bool` throws away the evidence.
+What would the type even be?
 The best we can do at this point is make the entire thing monadic by returning `Maybe` or `Either`, and split out the expressions we write from the values we can actually evaluate to:

 ```haskell
 !!!typed-sm-lc/ExprStage1.hs "data EValue" "eval ::"